Aastik243/annonate-ease/README.md

 - Choose a highlight color from the palette.
 ### Export to PDF:

-Click on the AnnotateEase extension icon in the Chrome toolbar.
+- Click on the AnnotateEase extension icon in the Chrome toolbar.
-Select "Export to PDF" from the menu.
+- Select "Convert to PDF" from the popup menu.
-A PDF file will be generated with your annotations and downloaded to your computer.
+- A PDF file will be generated with your annotations and downloaded to your computer.